iankorf/MCB185-2023/README.md

 Some students come to the class with previous programming experience.
 Some students learn programming concepts faster than others.
 Some students have more time to study than others.
 For these reasons, not every student will start or end at the same place.
-Your grade will be determined as much by your journey as your destination.
+Your grade will be determined more by your journey than your destination.
 How exactly does that work?
 Please focus on the journey, not the destination.